-Little-known Marari Beach, not far from Alleppey in Kerala, is ideal for anyone who's exploring the Kerala backwaters and feels like some time at the beach as well.
-This beach is quiet and undeveloped, and a bit of a secret (although interest in it is growing though.
+Little-known Marari beach, not far from Alleppey in Kerala, is ideal for anyone who's exploring the Kerala backwaters and feels like some time at the beach as well.
+This beach is an undeveloped "hammock beach" that's perfect for lazing around.
+Interest in it is growing though.
 While the beach is usually peaceful, it tends to become crowded with locals on weekends and holidays.
 However, this can be avoided by staying away from the main part of the beach.

 What to Do

 Marari isn't a tourist beach with a lot of facilities but rather a calm place to relax and unwind, and perhaps get a traditional Ayurvedic treatment.
 Those who visit Marari look forward to the slow pace of life and soaking up the serenity.
 If you go there expecting water sports and plentiful beach shacks like in Goa, you'll be disappointed.
 However, it's possible to rent beach chairs and umbrellas.
 Women may feel uncomfortable sunbathing in bikinis if there are locals around though.
 It's best to find a deserted stretch of the beach to do this, or somewhere in private close to your hotel.
 Marari is an ideal place for a long beach walk.
 The fishing boats are colorful and sunsets picturesque.

 A number of interesting day trips are possible around the area.
 These include the Kumarakom Bird Sanctuary, traditional coir-making units, and the Kerala backwater canals.
 Feeling energetic?
 You can also cycle around the village.
 If you're there during August, you may be able to catch a snake boat race.